Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Experimental Results

 \section{Experimental Results}

 \paragraph{Task Selection and Experimental Structure}

 To probe how recurrent nonlinearity shapes memory, we selected a set of tasks spanning those that can be solved by linear dynamics and those that require nonlinear computation, allowing us to highlight distinct linear and nonlinear memory mechanisms (Sect. \ref{sec:memory_mechanism}) engaged by different computational demands.
+In addition, to assess the robustness of the framework under more challenging conditions, we apply it to a multi-task setting and to an empirical neuroscientific dataset. \\ Our primary goal is interpretability rather than performance optimization, making direct architectural comparisons less straightforward.
+However, to contextualize AL-RNN performance, we included standard gated RNN baselines (LSTM, GRU) on the performance-oriented benchmarks (sMNIST, Speech Commands, Copy, Addition), and investigated the influence of sparse nonlinearity within S4 and a Linear Transformer on the Copy and Addition task (see Fig. \ref{fig:transformer_s4} and Table \ref{tab:activations}).
+We also compared AL-RNNs with different activation functions (ReLU, GeLU, tanh, hardtanh), finding qualitatively similar results ( see Table \ref{tab:activations_linear_sparse_full}), though some systematic differences emerge, discussed further in Sect. \ref{sec:addition_task}.